deephacks/confit/readme.md

 Developers are not forced to learn new technology, query languages or define complex schema models upfront.
 Configuration is defined programmatically in Java using simple APIs.

-Companies should be able to use their existing storage mechanism(s), like a database, Hadoop/HBase or MongoDB to leverage on current investments, internal knowledge and routines, like backup and restore.
+Companies should be able to use their existing storage mechanism(s), like a database, Hadoop/HBase, Cassandra or MongoDB to leverage on current investments, internal knowledge and routines, like backup and restore.

 * Applications that only need a static configuration file in a simplistic Java SE environment can safely